CDAC-lab/UNICON/README.md

 If you use this dataset for any publicity or project, please cite the following paper: [[1]](#1)

-## Information on the complete dataset can be found in  [[1]](#1)
+Detailed Information about the complete dataset can be found in  [[1]](#1)

-The data-set is available as a JSON.
+The dataset stored data in CSV format

 ## Contacts:

-If you want to have more information on the data-set or on how to retrieve full access to the data, please feel free to contact us
+If you want to have more information on the dataset or on how to retrieve full access to the data, please feel free to contact us

 | Name | E-Mail |
 | --- | --- |